octoenergy/octoenergy.github.io/_posts/2016-03-23-organising-styles-for-a-react-django-hybrid.markdown

 2) As pure CSS, the bigger the file becomes the less maintainable it is without the use of pre-processor features such as variables, nesting, and mixins.

 Therefore for future code quality, I had to remove CSS modules from the setup and replace it with SASS globally.
-However it's approach did teach me some good techniques that I brought over to the custom approach we use now.
+However its approach did teach me some good techniques that I brought over to the custom approach we use now.

 ##The new approach